robitalec/statistical-rethinking-colearning-2022/notes/05-notes.md

 Z score = (x - mean(x)) / std(x)

-Standardizing variables helps computation, and makes it is easier to choose sensible priors.
+Standardizing variables helps computation, and makes it easier to choose sensible priors.
 Priors for standardized variables should not have huge variation because it risks exaggerated or unreasonable slopes.

 ## Four elemental confounds